 On the Market in Shirlington

-Shirlington Village may be one of the lesser-known urban villages of Arlington, VA, but certainly shouldn’t be overlooked.
-With an eclectic main street of retail and restaurants, a central location and a bustling theater and art culture, this South Arlington neighborhood is a walkable gem that’s a bit more affordable than prominent areas right along the orange and silver line metro.
+Shirlington may be one of the lesser-known urban villages of Arlington, Virginia, but certainly shouldn’t be overlooked.
+With an eclectic main street of retail and restaurants, a central location and a bustling theater and arts culture, this South Arlington neighborhood is a walkable gem that offers easy access to the Orange and Silver line Metro lines.

 Like most of Arlington, the official borders of this area can be a bit complex, especially with the similarly named Fairlington neighborhood nearby.
 On C21Redwood.com, Shirlington begins at the intersection of S Four Mile Run Drive and S Walter Reed Drive, continues east on S Four Mile Run Drive, then north up S Monroe Street to 25th Street S, east to S Shirlington Road, south to N Quaker Lane, along I-395, then back west at the intersection of S Quincy Street and S Randolph Street.

-With the addition of new shops and restaurants of the longtime shopping center, Village at Shirlington, residential construction blossomed and condominiums and townhome developments began to pop up around the neighborhood.
-Before this influx of new construction, mainly garden-style condominiums and colonial style townhome communities dominated the area.
+With the addition of new shops and restaurants in the Village at Shirlington, residential construction blossomed and condominiums and townhome developments began to pop up around the neighborhood.
+Before this influx of new construction, mainly garden-style condominiums and Colonial-style townhome communities dominated the area.
 Now, there’s a mix of modern condominiums, plus the older buildings that have been around since the 1940s and 1950s.
-The Village at Shirlington is one of the newer condominiums, and is located right on the property at the shopping center of the same name.
-Heatherlea is a townhome and condominium community that’s been around since the 1980s, and has a community outdoor pool plus lush grounds and landscaping.
-Shirlington Crest is a brick colonial-style townhome community that was built by Stanley Martin homes in 2008.
+The Village at Shirlington is one of the newer condominiums, and is located right on the property of the shopping center of the same name.
+Heatherlea is a townhome and condominium community that’s been around since the 1980s and features an outdoor pool plus lush grounds and landscaping.
+Shirlington Crest is a brick Colonial-style townhome community that was built by Stanley Martin homes in 2008.
 Each townhome has a modern open floor plan, hardwood floors and gourmet kitchens.
-One thing to note about the real estate market in the area is that the prices are definitely lower than other popular neighborhoods with the same amount of amenities as Shirlington.
-Young families and professionals often purchase their first homes here, which will likely end up as a great investment in the future too.

 The Village at Shirlington acts as the centerpiece of the community, with a variety of local and national chain shops and restaurants, award winning theaters and a recently renovated library.
-Although this shopping center has been in the area since the 1940s, it recently came out of a slump in the 1980s and now is an entertainment destination for residents that live in the whole Arlington area.
 Copperwood Tavern, Cheesetique and Best Buns Bread Company are town favorites for brunch and dinner.
 Capitol City Brewing Company and Samuel Beckett’s are cool places to chill and enjoy drinks with friends.
-There are also a great variety of retail options right in the area for weekly errands, or getting something extra, like Periwinkle, Dogma Bakery & Boutique and Harris Teeter.
+There is also a variety of retail options right in the area for weekly errands or something extra, like Dogma Gourmet Bakery & Boutique and Harris Teeter.

-The main reason why Shirlington has been established as Arlington Arts and Entertainment District is due to the variety of theater options, right in the neighborhood.
-The Tony-award winning Signature Theatre, Theatre on the Run, the nearby Crystal City Synetic Theater, and AMC Loews keep residents entertained and immersed in culture.
+The main reason why Shirlington has been established as an Arlington Arts and Entertainment District is due to the variety of theater options right in the neighborhood.
+The award-winning Signature Theatre, Theatre on the Run and the nearby Synetic Theater provide live theater experiences throughout the year.
+For the latest film releases, residents flock to the nearby AMC Loews movie theater.
 Community events are also very popular in the area, including the Shirlala Music Festival, Wags & Whiskers, the popular Oktoberfest celebration and Shirlie’s Girls Night Out.

-Four Mile Run, a runoff of the Potamac River, runs through Shirlington and is surrounded by some great green space and parks.
-Jennie Dean Park has everything that you could need as far as recreation, with 22-acres of space, a picnic shelter, grills, kids playground, baseball/softball fields, tennis courts and a basketball court.
-This park is also connected to the popular Shirlington Dog Park that lets dogs run around free and swim in Four Mile Run, if they’re willing of course!
-Shirlington is also located at the trailhead of the Washington & Old Dominion Trail, which runs all the way to Pucellville.
+Four Mile Run, a runoff of the Potomac River, runs through Shirlington and is surrounded by some great green space and parks.
+Jennie Dean Park has everything that you could need as far as recreation goes, with 22 acres of space, a picnic shelter, playground, baseball/softball fields, tennis courts and a basketball court.
+This park is also connected to the popular Shirlington Dog Park that lets dogs run around free and swim in Four Mile Run.
+Shirlington is also located at the trailhead of the Washington & Old Dominion Trail, which runs all the way to Purcellville, in Loudoun County.
 Some residents even use the W&OD Trail to commute to work.

-Shirlington is just getting its feet wet as one of Arlington’s covetable neighborhoods, with a great main street of shops and restaurants, an interesting mix of entertainment and recreation, and condos and townhomes priced to sell.
-This neighborhood is bound to only increase in popularity in the future; as more people check out that this south Arlington community has just as much, if not more, to offer residents than the ever-popular orange line urban villages.
+Shirlington’s profile is steadily growing, thanks to its main street of shops and restaurants, an interesting mix of entertainment and recreation and condos and townhomes that are priced to sell.
+This neighborhood is bound to only increase in popularity in the future as more and more homebuyers take advantage of this neighborhood’s fantastic amenities and desirable location.

 Real Estate Market Stats